vibueno/TheFreiburgerTimes/README.md

 ## Live

-For a live version of The Freiburger Times, visit its [GitHub Pages Link](https://vibueno.github.io/thefreiburgertimes).
+For a live version of The Freiburger Times, visit [GitHub Pages](https://vibueno.github.io/thefreiburgertimes).

 ## Libraries
 No libraries have been used for this problem.
-Only pure and direct javascript
+Only vanilla JS.

 ## Features
 * Mobile navigation menu (hamburguer) with no background scrolling